brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 ### Controls
 For this game, you only need to use the mouse (specifically left button click).
 You use the mouse to interact with the various buttons.
 The deck and the cards shown during the battle screen are also clickable buttons.

+After clicking start, you can choose between normal and hard difficulty, which affects how much damage the enemy will deal to you.
+This will especially make a difference towards the end of the battle.

 ### Card matching
 In this game, you must match cards either by Month or Type.
 Within a month, you match by January cards, February cards, ..., OR December cards.
 Within types, you can match by Normal cards, Ribbon cards, Animal cards, OR Bright cards.
 There are 4 cards for each month